mongodb/docs-cluster-to-cluster-sync/source/includes/fact-api-endpoint.rst

 .. note::

-   While the |endpoint| endpoint is unprotected, the ``mongosync`` API binds to localhost only, by default.
+   ``mongosync`` does not protect the |endpoint| endpoint.
+By default, however, the API binds to localhost and does not accept calls from other sources.
    Additionally, the |endpoint| call does not expose connection credentials or user data.